alexhkurz/introduction-to-coalgebraic-logic/contents/Powerdomains.md

 **Facts:** Two elements of two coalgebras are bisimilar iff there is a bisimulation relating them.
 If two elements of two coalgebras are bisimular then they satisfy the same modal formulas.
 The converse is true on finite coalgebras (or if we extend modal logic by infinitary conjunctions).

+### Logics of Simulation

-A finer analysis is possible and it sheds light on the ordered generalisations of the powerset functor.
+A finer analysis, separating forward and backward simulation, is possible.
+It also sheds light on the ordered generalisations of the powerset functor.

 Let me write ${\bf K}^\Box$ and ${\bf K}^\Diamond$ (this is not standard notation) for the negation-free fragment of $\bf K$ that only contains $\Box$ (respectively $\Diamond$) formulas.
 It now turns out that preservation of ${\bf K}^\Box$-formulas and preservation of ${\bf K}^\Diamond$-formulas each corresponds to one direction of the definition of bisimulation.